google-deepmind/mujoco/doc/APIreference/functions_override.rst

 a valid mjModel, or NULL - in which case the user should check the error information in the user-provided string.
 The model and all files referenced in it can be loaded from disk or from a VFS when provided.

+.. _mj_recompile:

+Recompile spec to model, preserving the state.
+Like :ref:`mj_compile`, this function compiles an :ref:`mjSpec` to an :ref:`mjModel`, with two differences.
+First, rather than returning an entirely new model, it will reallocate existing :ref:`mjModel` and :ref:`mjData` instances in-place.
+Second, it will preserve the :ref:`integration state<geIntegrationState>`, as given in the provided :ref:`mjData` instance, while accounting for newly added or removed degrees of freedom.
+This allows the user to continue simulation with the same model and data struct pointers while editing the model programmatically.

+.. admonition:: Incomplete implementation
+   :class: attention

+   This function is currently incomplete, preserving only ``mjData.qpos`` and ``mjData.qvel``.

 .. _Mainsimulation:

 These are the main entry points to the simulator.
 Most users will only need to call :ref:`mj_step`, which computes